1 NFL X-Factor Who Could Completely Swing Every NFC Division Race in 2023

 Enter Brandin Cooks, whom the Cowboys acquired for a measly fifth-round pick in 2023 and a sixth-round pick in 2024, a trade with the Houston Texans.

-“Brandin will give the Cowboys a solid second option,” an AFC South Scout told Heavy.
-“He might not be the dynamic player he’s always been, bu the will be an upgrade from what they had, and a true deep threat.
+“Brandin will give the Cowboys a solid second option,” an AFC scout told Heavy.
+“He might not be the dynamic player he’s always been, but the will be an upgrade from what they had and a true deep threat.

 “From everything I’m hearing down there, his biggest impact is going to be off the field, as a leader in that locker room.”